o19s/opensearch-ubi/README.md

 ./gradlew build
 ```

+The `docker-compose-*.yml` files in this repository are only for development and test.
+Its configuration can be used for reference, but it is not intended for production use.
 To test and debug, build the OpenSearch docker image that contains the built plugin and then start the containers:

 ```
 docker compose build && docker compose up